 Most Six Sigma projects follow the DMAIC protocol.
-As you would learn during online Six Sigma courses on the topic, DMAIC stands for Define, Measure, Analyze, Improve, and Control.
-In this article, we will focus on the first element of the Six Sigma approach – Six Sigma Define Phase – and the most important document in this stage: Six Sigma project charter.
-The official authorization for the project is summarized in a document called the Six Sigma project charter.
-There are 7 elements of the Six Sigma Project Charter.
+As you would learn during online Six Sigma Green Belt courses on the topic, DMAIC stands for Define, Measure, Analyze, Improve, and Control.
+In this article, we will focus on the first element of the Six Sigma approach – The six Sigma Define Phase – and the most important document in this stage: The six Sigma project charter.
+The official authorization for the project is summarized in a document called the Lean Six Sigma project charter.
+There are 7 elements of the Lean Six Sigma Project Charter.

 Attend our 100% Online & Self-Paced Free Six Sigma Training.